guigrpa/oao/README.md

 $ oao all "yarn run compileWatch" --parallel
 ```

-If you want to disable parallel logs, include the `--no-parallel-logs` flag.
-But for some scenarios it's really useful:

 ![oao all --parallel](https://raw.githubusercontent.com/guigrpa/oao/master/docs/parallel.gif)

+**Note: some terminals may have problems with parallel logs (based on [terminal-kit](https://github.com/cronvel/terminal-kit)).
+If you experience issues, use the `--no-parallel-logs` flag.
+If you're using the default terminal or Hyper on OS X or Windows, you should be fine.**

 ## Credits :clap: